ASAP Webinars – What Do I Need to Know?

 If you are attending in a shared workspace, you may wish to consider using headphones (instead of speakers) for clearer audio.

 You should also ensure that your device has good, reliable access to the internet in the place that you will be attending the webinar (see below for more on broadband speed).

-We recommend that you have a broadband speed of at least 512 kbps to participate in ASAP’s webinars.
+We recommend that you have a broadband speed of 1.0 Mbps/600kbps (up/down).

 If you would like to test your broadband speed, there are a number of free online utilities that you can find by searching for “broadband speed checkers” or “bandwidth test” that will run a 2-3 minute test on your computer or device and provide you with a report on your current speed.